tidev/appc-daemon/docs/Appcd/Components/Plugin-System.md

 protocol.
 Only serializable data types can be sent through the IPC tunnel.
 Functions, non-public properties, and contexts cannot be sent.

-The Plugin Manager can reload a plugin by simply killing the plugin host process and starting it again.
-It can also detect when a plugin host has crashed and restart it.

-If the plugin host exits with a non-zero exit code, the Plugin Manager will automatically restart it.
-However, if the plugin crashes more than 3 times, then it will be disabled.
+If the plugin host exits with a non-zero exit code, the Plugin Manager will flag the plugin as errored.